 • D-dimer

-• insert IV cannula (2 cannulas are needed if thrombolysis is planned)
+• insert IV cannula (2 cannulas are required if thrombolysis is planned)

-• if the peripheral vein cannot be secured, cannulate the femoral or jugular vein
+• if a peripheral vein cannot be secured, cannulate the femoral or jugular vein

 • consider placing a urinary catheter

-• palpate the bladder for fullness; urinary retention may provoke agitation
+• palpate the bladder for fullness; urinary retention may cause agitation

-• patients who are not receiving anticoagulant therapy or who do not have known thrombocytopenia or a known bleeding abnormality, IVT can be initiated without knowing the actual INR, aPTT, and platelet count if their evaluation and determination would postpone the initiation of thrombolysis
+• in patients not receiving anticoagulant therapy or without known thrombocytopenia or bleeding abnormality, IVT may be initiated without awaiting INR, aPTT, and platelet count (if their evaluation and determination would postpone the initiation of thrombolysis)

-• if tests show INR > 1.7 or aPTT above the upper laboratory limit or a platelet count < 100 000/μl, IVT must be stopped immediately
+• if tests reveal an INR > 1.7 or aPTT above the upper laboratory limit, or a platelet count is < 100 000/μL, IVT must be stopped immediately

 AHA/ASA guidelines 2019